Max Rockatansky

-Max Rockatansky is the title character and antihero protagonist of the Australian post-apocalyptic action film series Mad Max.
-Created by director George Miller and producer Byron Kennedy, the character was originally played by actor Mel Gibson in the first three films from 1979 to 1985, and later Tom Hardy in the fourth in 2015.
+Max Rockatansky is the title character and antihero protagonist of the Australian post-apocalyptic action film series Mad Max created by director George Miller and producer Byron Kennedy.
+Max was played by actors Mel Gibson in the first three films from 1979 to 1985, Tom Hardy in the fourth film in 2015, and in a cameo appearance by Jacob Tomuri in the prequel spin-off film Furiosa in 2024.
+The character is also present in two Mad Max video games.

+According to film critic Justin Chang, Miller (a doctor by training) picked Max's last name as an homage to Carl von Rokitansky.
+The character is ranked as popular on various lists and has inspired characters in other films.

 Films

 Mad Max

-In Mad Max, Max Rockatansky is a Main Force Patrol officer tasked with maintaining law and order on the roads of a dystopian Victoria, Australia.
+In Mad Max, Max Rockatansky is a Main Force Patrol (MFP) highway patrolman tasked with maintaining law and order on the roads of a dystopian Victoria, Australia.
 Max is quiet, rarely speaking to any great extent, and never paying much attention to his steadily increasing reputation.
 He and his wife, Jessie, have an infant son, referred to only as "Sprog" (slang for "child") in the film.
+He is played by actor Mel Gibson.

 Though the best officer on the force, he is secretly afraid that he is becoming as cold and heartless as the criminals he pursues.
-He reaches a breaking point when a gang of criminally insane bikers led by the Toecutter burn Max's partner Goose alive inside a borrowed ute.
-The sight of Goose's charred body in a hospital bed prompts Max to tender his resignation from the MFP.
+He reaches a breaking point when a gang of criminally insane bikers led by the "Toecutter" burn Max's partner Goose alive inside a borrowed ute.
+The sight of Goose's charred body in a hospital bed prompts Max to resign from the MFP.
 However, he is convinced by his commanding officer to take a vacation before committing to his decision.
+The MFP's officers are increasingly infuriated with the Australian prosecutors' inability to convict the criminals that they arrest, and Max's commanding officer gives him license to do as he pleases with the biker gang.

-Max goes on holiday with his family, but this leads to a chain of events that ultimately results in the Toecutter's gang killing Jessie and Sprog.
-Overwhelmed with grief and rage, he goes AWOL from the MFP, steals their Pursuit Special ("the last of the V8 Interceptors") and systematically pursues and kills each gang member responsible.
+Max goes on holiday with his family, but runs across Toecutter's gang, which kills Sprog and injures Jessie, leaving her in a coma; she later dies.
+Overwhelmed with grief and rage, he takes the MFP's Pursuit Special ("the last of the V8 Interceptors") and systematically pursues and kills each gang member responsible.
 Max is injured in an ambush set for him by the Toecutter, where he is shot in the left leg and has his right arm run over at the elbow.
 Despite his injuries, he manages to fatally shoot gang lieutenant Bubba Zanetti and pursues the Toecutter to his death.
 After hunting down final gang member Johnny the Boy and leaving him in a death trap, Max drives out into the wasteland, leaving the fading remnants of civilization behind him.